Metadata Standards

 Attributes

 To give your items a little more pizazz, we also allow you to add custom "attributes" to your metadata that will show up underneath each of your assets.
-For example, here are the attributes for one of the OpenSea creatures:

 To generate those attributes, the following array of attributes was included in the metadata: